jpcullum/jpcullum/README.md

-- 👋 Hi, I’m @jpcullum, but you can call me Josh
+- Hi, I’m @jpcullum, but you can call me Josh
-- 👀 My main interests lie in data analysis, visualization, database buidling, and ML
+- My main interests lie in data analytics, visualization, and machine learning
-- 🌱 As of now, I am working to continue to build my skills in R, learn VBA and SQL, and delve more into automation
+- Primarily I work in R, but have skills in Python, SQL, and HTML
-- 💞 Having just graduated with a degree in Hydrology (with a focus on IT and software-based analysis), I am looking to continue to build a skill base and jump more fully into the world of data
+- I am currently searching for job opportunities in the fields of data science or analytics
-- 📫 Feel free to reach out to me at joshuapcullum@gmail.com with any questions or inquiries!
+- Feel free to reach out to me at joshuapcullum@gmail.com with any questions

 <!---
 jpcullum/jpcullum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.